qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 <a href="https://speakerdeck.com/aeimer/ais-secret-weapon-turning-documents-into-knowledge-cwyd">Speakerdeck</a>.
 {{< /note >}}

+**In this article we will show you how "Chat with Your Documents" (CWYD) works and how you can use it to push your efficiency working with documents and information in general.**

-"Chat with Your Documents" (CWYD) allows you to interact with text-based documents, such as PDFs or Word files, using a large language model (LLM --- often referred as AI).
+CWYD allows you to interact with text-based documents, such as PDFs or Word files, using a large language model (LLM --- often referred as AI).
 You can query specific information from documents, and the model will provide relevant responses based on the content.
 It's like having a smart assistant that reads and summarizes documents for you.